This page contains information on the following issues:

 Patients who deliberately refuse treatment or leave the facility before a formal discharge, or otherwise behave in a manner that exposes others to the risk of infection, may be prosecuted for offences under the Infectious Diseases Act.
 Upon conviction, the offender may be imprisoned and/or fined.

-- All Short-Term Visit Pass Holders, throughout their stay in Singapore
+- All Short-Term Pass Holders, throughout their stay in Singapore

-SCs and PRs may use Government subsidies, MediSave and MediShield Life/Integrated Shield Plans to help pay for their bills where applicable.
+SCs and PRs may access Government subsidies, MediSave and MediShield Life/Integrated Shield Plans, where applicable.
 LTPHs and STVPs may tap on private insurance, if applicable.
 There are no subsidies available to LTPHs and STVPs and they will have to rely on their private insurance if any, to cover their medical costs.

 Charges for hospitals and community facilities are billed separately.
-All paying patients may enquire about the relevant charges during financial counselling at the point of admission to the hospital or CCF.
+All paying patients may enquire about the relevant charges during financial counselling at the point of admission to the facility.

 This cost of hospitalisation at the hospitals and/or community facilities are separate from the cost of Stay-Home-Notice (SHN) Dedicated Facilities.